-Lisa Wymore performed her graduate study at the University of Illinois, Champaign-Urbana, where she was awarded a Creative and Performing Arts Fellowship, an Outstanding Achievement Award, and a Moe Family Award for her creativity.
-After graduating with an M.F.A. in Dance in 1998, she moved to Chicago and began her career as a dancer, choreographer, and teacher.
-She was a faculty member within the Northwestern University Dance Program from 2000 to 2004, where she worked as the Faculty Advisor for the Northwestern University Dance Ensemble, as the touring and outreach facilitator of the Dance Program, and twice as the Co-Artistic Director for Danceworks, the annual Northwestern University faculty choreographed concert.
+Lisa Wymore completed her graduate study at the University of Illinois, Champaign-Urbana, where she was awarded a Creative and Performing Arts Fellowship, an Outstanding Achievement Award, and a Moe Family Award for her creativity.
+After graduating with an M.F.A. in Dance in 1998, she moved to Chicago and continued her career as a dancer, choreographer, and teacher.
+She was a faculty member within the Northwestern University Dance Program from 2000 to 2004.

 Wymore is a Professor in the Department of Theater, Dance, and Performance Studies.
 She teaches classes in choreography, dance technique, pedagogy, improvisation, collaborative innovation, and performance.
 She is Co-Artistic Director of Smith/Wymore Disappearing Acts (SWDA) with Sheldon B. Smith.
 The company creates multimedia dance theater works and experimental performances.
 Their work has been presented and hosted by numerous national and international festivals.
 SWDA completed a three-year artist-in-residence program (2015-18) at ODC Theater, San Francisco which culminated in an evening-length work entitled Six Degrees of Freedom.
 The piece explored computer augmented performance interfacing with explorations around body memory, sensation, power, and perception.
 For more information, visit Disappearing Acts’ website.